matejkosiarcik/azlint/README.md

 But they don't contain every linter in existence.
 This is probably an impossible job.

-So this tool bundles linters that are important to me, that are **missing** from _super-linter_ and _mega-linter_.
+So this tool bundles linters that are important to me, that are mostly _missing_ from _super-linter_ and _mega-linter_.

-Also this tool has an optional **formatting** mode 🤯, that applies suggested fixes from supported linters to your files.
+Also this tool has an optional **formatting** mode 🤯, that applies suggested fixes from included linters to your files.

 ### Included linters

 - From nodeJS
   - [jsonlint](https://github.com/prantlf/jsonlint)
-    - because this accepts json5, which is not standard
+    - general _json5_ linter
   - [bats-core](https://github.com/bats-core/bats-core)
-    - dry run bats files, checks only syntax, does not run the tests
+    - validates `.bats` files in dry-run mode
   - [package-json-validator](https://github.com/gorillamania/package.json-validator)
-    - check recommended fields are included for non-private packages
+    - checks recommended fields in `package.json` filesa
   - [gitlab-ci-validate](https://github.com/pradel/gitlab-ci-validate)
     - validates `.gitlab-ci.yml`
   - [gitlab-ci-lint](https://github.com/BuBuaBu/gitlab-ci-lint)